Senex Intelligence Ltd - Customer Data Processing Agreement

 Senex personnel do not normally access Customer Content through the product.
 Any support access to Customer Content should be requested by Customer, limited to the support purpose, and logged where practicable.

 The Service maintains audit records of security-relevant and customer-relevant activity, including user questions, answer activity, retrieval activity, and key-management events where applicable.
-Audit records are written to write-once storage configured to prevent modification or early deletion during the retention period, and audit-record contents are encrypted at rest.
+Senex stores audit objects in a Cloudflare R2 bucket covered by an age-based bucket-lock rule configured to prevent overwrite or deletion during the applicable retention period.
+Changes to that bucket-lock configuration are restricted to privileged administrative access and are subject to Senex change-control and evidence requirements.

 11. Customer audit export